RaspAP/raspap-docs/docs/troubleshooting.md

 # Troubleshooting

 ## Overview
 RaspAP gives you advanced control over several Linux networking-related services.
+Likewise, devices such as the Raspberry Pi let you attach peripherals and adapters to extend the hardware in countless ways.
 As a result, your AP may fail to start for a variety of reasons.
-You may also encounter errors connecting clients to the AP, have no internet connectivity on AP clients, or observe clients being disconnected for no apparent reason.
+You may also observe your AP "disappearing," encounter errors connecting clients to the AP, have no internet connectivity on AP clients, or observe clients being disconnected for no apparent reason.

+## Do's and don'ts
+Before proceeding any further, proceed through this common sense checklist:

+1. _Do_ use a [custom OS with RaspAP preinstalled](quick_start.md#pre-built-image); this eliminates 90% of the guesswork.
+2. _Don't_ use a metallic case with your device, which can impede radio performance.
+3. _Do_ start with your device's onboard wireless and validate operation with it ^^first^^.
+4. _Don't_ attach an external wireless adapter (or "dongle") and assume it will work.
+5. _Do_ use an official power supply for your device to avoid undervoltage errors.
+6. _Don't_ attach USB peripherals without a powered hub (see #5).
+7. _Do_ perform a survey of your wireless neighborhood to avoid channel interference.
+8. _Do_ use a microSD card from a reputable manufacturer; consider enabling [minwrite mode](minwrite.md).
+9. If you've modified the default settings and things don't work, do a [system reset](defaults.md#restoring-settings).
+10. Still not working?
+Generate a debug log and perform a _self-diagnosis_ (do _NOT_ post the log output unless asked).

+Follow this checklist and read the docs before starting another "doesn't work" discussion.
+New threads that ignore these common sense points will be moderated.
+No hard feelings.

+## Service logging
-If any of the above happens, one of the best diagnostic tools at your disposal is RaspAP's built-in service logging facility.
+If your RaspAP router behaves unexpectedly, one of the best diagnostic tools at your disposal is the built-in service logging facility.
 You may enable the `hostapd` service log by sliding the **Logfile output** toggle on the **Hotspot > Logging** tab and choosing **Save settings**.
 Finally, choose
 **Restart hotspot** and check the log output.

 ![](https://user-images.githubusercontent.com/229399/116439036-5c56b080-a84f-11eb-87ee-318932347daf.png){: style="width:580px"}

 Similarly, you may also enable DHCP server activity by sliding either of the two logging options on the **DHCP server > Logging** tab.
+Many of RaspAP's optional components have a **Logging** or **Status** tab that provide useful diagnostic information.

 ## Debug log
 In some situations, you may need more comprehensive information to diagnose a problem.
 RaspAP lets you generate a debug log with a detailed summary of your system including the installed OS, Linux kernel version, attached USB devices, RaspAP settings, network configuration and current state of several AP-related services.